General Towing Information and advice that you should read and be aware of before towing any trailer!

 warranty or insurance.

 We are fortunate in the UK to have a large range of 4x4 towing vehicles, many of which are suitable for towing up to the legal maximum of 3500kg.
-Many larger cars can easily tow a horse trailer particularly if only loaded with one horse.

 All commercial vehicles have a plate fitted either under the bonnet or in the passenger side door frame or step area.
 The top weight is the gross vehicle mass, the second is the gross train mass, which is the total permitted weight of the vehicle, trailer and loads.
 Subtracting the first weight from the second will give the maximum trailer weight that can be used with that vehicle.